MemoDawg/Rock-Paper-Sizz/README.md

 # Rock-Paper-Sizz
-amazing game for fun

-a simple rock paper siccors shoot game
+a fun rock paper siccors shoot game

 to play you just run the code a choose between:
 Rock, Paper, Siccors!